hbliu/QDCMR/README.md

 >*   __-Xmx1024m:__     Use maximum memory for 1024M.
 >*   __-P:__            For processed data.
->*   __infile:__        The file path for the import data including the regions with chromation modifiction data across mutiple samples (File format is gct).
+>*   __infile:__        The file path for the import data including the regions with chromatin modification data across multiple samples (File format is gct).
 >*   __ResultFolder:__  The folder path for the export of analysis results of QDCMR.
->*   __SD:__            Standard Deviation--the standard deviation of probablity model for DCMR threshold.
+>*   __SD:__            Standard Deviation--the standard deviation of probability model for DCMR threshold.

 __For the region and raw chromatin modification data__